senlin/so-related-posts/readme.txt

 Instead I was thinking that it would be much more flexible too if the user can choose his/her own Related Posts from a simple Posts drop down.

-As the Meta Box plugin comes with both a Post field and a Repeater field, I have combined these two and made it so that you can now show as many Related Posts as you want underneath the current Post.
+As the [Meta Box plugin](http://wordpress.org/plugins/meta-box/) by [Rilwis](http://profiles.wordpress.org/rilwis/) already comes with both a Post field and a Repeater field, I have combined these two and made it so that you can now show as many Related Posts as you want underneath the current Post.

 The Addon doesn't come with any settings; you can just choose which Posts to add.
 The meta box is only visible in the Edit Post screen.